Skip to content

 Standards for Interacting with Youth:

 The University Standards for Interacting with Youth represents the conduct expectations for authorized personnel in all youth programs.
+There are versions for different programs types including:

 You may impose more stringent standards on your staff that function to safeguard youth from harm based on your specific program.
 You may not change existing Standards for Interacting with Youth in any way that lessens the expectations of staff members in their interactions with youth.

-No. Currently only the standard code of conduct reflecting the University Standards for Interacting with Youth and the Addendum for virtual interactions with youth are available via the YPRS.
+No. Only the standard code of conduct reflecting the University Standards for Interacting with Youth and the Addendum for virtual interactions with youth are available via the YPRS.
 If you wish to add additional conduct expectations, you may do so, but you should communicate those expectations, and receive confirmation of your staff’s commitment to abide by them, via another method outside of the YPRS.

 Authorized personnel will be required to sign the youth program conduct code and/or the research study conduct code once annually.
 (If personnel are involved in both research and youth programs, they will sign both.)
 If they are affiliated with a session that will involve virtual interactions, they will also be required to sign the Addendum: Virtual Interactions with youth once annually.